10 Dog Breeds With the Best Sense of Smell

 #8 The Black and Tan Coonhound

 The black and tan variety is a bit more biddable and easier to train that the bluetick.
-These big athletic dogs make fine house dogs that require regular exercise.
+These big athletic dogs make fine house dogs, happy to sprawl with you on the sofa, but do require regular exercise.

 #7 The Bluetick Coonhound